ThePrint: History

 In May 2017, It has received an undisclosed amount of funding from N.R.
 Narayana Murthy, Nandan Nilekani, Ratan Tata, Kiran Mazumdar Shaw, Uday Kotak, Vijay Shekhar Sharma, Rajiv C. Mody, Ravi Thakran, Bhavish Aggarwal, Nirmal Jain, R. Venkatraman, Karan Bhagat and Yatin Shah.

 Gupta, as his position in editor-in-chief, in a letter to readers stated the mission of the ThePrint was to be "factual and liberal".
 ThePrint has claimed to commit to its code of ethics for journalists which it has published on its website.

 Products

 Website

 ThePrint, being a new media digital platform primarily publishes its news stories on its website with majority of coverage in the English language.
 The platform additionally has a Hindi language edition of the website as well.
 The news coverage is divided into factual news reporting and opinion pieces.

 Subscription

 The website is primarily supported by digital ad revenue, however it allows one time donations and recurring subscription from patrons.
-Subscription is open to both local and international audience in both local currency(INR) and USD.
-The subscriptions are voluntary and all the coverage is open to non subscribers as well.